iisys-hof/HUI-Audio-Corpus-German/README.md

 ```

-## Create new speacker
+## Adding a new speaker

-If you want to create a new speacker you have to do the following steps:
+If you want to add a new speaker, follow these steps:
-* Create a json file inside the scripts/createDatasetConfig with your speacker.
+* Create a json file inside the scripts/createDatasetConfig with your speaker.
 Here you can find examples of how the file should look.
-Infos about the speackers could be found at datasetWorkflow/overview
+Infos about the speacers can be found at datasetWorkflow/overview
 * Validate text replacements, the script helps you with the needed steps
-* finisch dataset and create a push request
+* finish dataset and create a push request

-## Create statistic for other datasets
+## Creating statistics for other datasets

-We have a script for create the statistic as standalone.
+We have a script for the creation of statistics only.
-For the usage you have to cahange the variables "loadPath" and "savePath" inside the file "scripts/generrateAudioStatistic.py"
+For this, variables "loadPath" and "savePath" inside the file "scripts/generrateAudioStatistic.py" have to be adjusted.